chidiwilliams/chidiwilliams.com/content/post/the-temporal-dead-zone-in-javascript.md

 The second declaration of `a` overwrites the first, and the program prints "global" and then "local".

 That works out fine.
 We used two global variables, so it's not quite the same as the original program.
-We only need to change the second declaration to a block-scoped variable to revert to the original program.
+Now, we only need to change the second declaration to a block-scoped variable to revert to the original program.

 ```js
 var a = 'global';